heej-jhj/heej-jhj.github.io/_pages/about.md

 Currently, I'm pivoting towards AI and data analytics within the cloud and have begun studying issues such as security, transparency, and regulation.

 The previous jobs I've taken were ones I believed would benefit the community, while also providing valuable experience as a bonus.
-I started as an associate for Amazon, addressing customer orders, and later transitioned into an entry-level technical support role with the County of San Joaquin.
+I started as a customer service associate for Amazon, correcting customer orders, and later transitioned into an entry-level technical support role with the County of San Joaquin.